nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 4.0.6\
+  Fixing issue with the write_netlist() function when receiving a string instead of a pathlib.Path object.\
+  Changing the regular expression for the resistor in order to accept the R= prefix on the values.

 * Version 4.0.5\
   Accepting fixes from aanas-sayed@GitHub that fixes issues with running the LTSpice in Linux.